 Guiding Questions

-While the apparent marine Ni isotope imbalance is quite complicated and will take several studies to resolve, we can begin to investigate the cause by tackling two high priority knowledge gaps.
+I will investigate two high priority knowledge gaps regarding the marine Ni budget as important steps toward resolving the apparent Ni isotope imbalance.
 The aim of this dissertation is to investigate the following questions:

 Are marine carbonates an isotopically light sink of Ni?
 Does carbonate early diagenesis lead to release or uptake of additional Ni and how does this impact the effective Ni isotopic composition and Ni mass flux of carbonates?
 Finally, can carbonates be used as a faithful geologic record of Ni isotopic composition?

 What governs the isotopic composition of Fe-Mn deposits?
 Can the observed variation in δ60Ni of Fe-Mn deposits be explained by differences in mineralogy or accumulation rate?

+How do porphyrins, found in mature organic rich sediments, influence the Ni isotopic composition of organic matter?
+Does post-depositional incorporation of Ni alter the isotopic composition of the sediment?

 The above questions will inform the first and second chapters of the dissertation, described below.
 The third and final chapter of the dissertation will be guided by the challenges and knowledge gaps described in the literature review, but will not be described in detail at this stage.